social_economy svg

 Description

-Working Capital Associates provides direct financing to value chains of agriculture products from Sub Saharan Africa (SSA) and Latin America (Latam).
-So far, the company has raised 850.000€ through GoParity to fund three different organizations: a coffee cooperative in Peru (Peruvian Resilient Farming I and II); a cocoa company in Peru (Resilient Cocoa Farming I, II and III); and a family-owned cocoa company in Ecuador (Ecuadorian Cocoa Farming I and II).
-Three out of these seven campaigns (total amount of 250.000€ lent) have successfully reached their payments plan maturity.
+Working Capital Associates provides direct financing to value chains of agriculture products from Sub-Saharan Africa (SSA) and Latin America (Latam).
+So far, the company has raised 850.000€ through GoParity to fund three different organizations: a coffee cooperative in Peru (Peruvian Resilient Farming I and II); a cocoa company in Peru (Resilient Cocoa Farming I, II, and III); and a family-owned cocoa company in Ecuador (Ecuadorian Cocoa Farming I and II).
+Three out of these seven campaigns (total amount of 250.000€ lent) have successfully reached their payment plan maturity.
 All investors have received their full capital invested and interest.

-This is the fourth campaign aimed at providing working capital to this fair trade, certified, female-owned and female-led Peruvian organization dedicated to the aggregation, processing, and selling of cocoa and its derivatives (after Resilient Cocoa Farming III and III).
-Operating with more than 3.000 local producers in the regions of Cajamarca, San Martín, Amazonas, and Huánuco, that collectively produce 55% of the total cocoa produced in Peru, for a total aggregate of 23.400 metric tons per year.
+This is the fourth campaign aimed at providing working capital to this fair trade, certified, female-owned, and female-led Peruvian organization dedicated to the aggregation, processing, and selling of cocoa and its derivatives (after Resilient Cocoa Farming III, and III).
+Operating with more than 3.000 local producers in the regions of Cajamarca, San Martín, Amazonas, and Huánuco, which collectively produce 55% of the total cocoa produced in Peru, for a total aggregate of 23.400 metric tons per year.

 The Company is located in Tarapoto (San Martin) and concentrates 10% of the local market share, ranking as the third-largest cocoa bean marketer in Peru.
 Its vision is to improve the quality of life of its farming partners, offering training and technical assistance, and to be recognized by the local and international community as a high-quality supplier, developing customized products, with commitment, ethics, and trust.
 This vision and strategy are reinforced by several certifications, from which Fair Trade (Comércio Justo) and USDA Organic should be highlighted.